...

 • Towels

-• Cash – many shops on Aka Island are still only accepting cash.
-There are ATMs at the post office if you wish to withdraw cash.
+• Cash – Many shops on Aka Island still only accept cash.
+There are ATMs located at the post office for those who wish to withdraw cash.

 • Camera